luca-moraes/bashScriptChangeOpacity/README.md

 # bashScriptChangeOpacity
 A simple bash script that you can add the code in your .bashrc file for example and run to change the opacity of any windows open in your computer if you want

-##You can copy this code if you want:
+## You can copy this code if you want:

-'''console
+''' console

 	#!/bin/bash